 Eight additional gymnasts qualify for 2020 Nastia Liukin Cup

-INDIANAPOLIS, Jan.
-22, 2020 – The third round of invitationals of the 2020 Nastia Liukin Cup Series took place this past weekend, providing eight additional qualifiers for the 2020 Nastia Liukin Cup, taking place March 6 at Fiserv Forum in Milwaukee, Wis.
-The Atlanta Centennial Classic will take place this weekend where two more athletes will qualify.
+INDIANAPOLIS, Feb.
+4, 2020 – The fifth round of invitationals of the 2020 Nastia Liukin Cup Series took place this past weekend, providing eight additional qualifiers for the 2020 Nastia Liukin Cup, taking place March 6 at Fiserv Forum in Milwaukee, Wis.
+Three more invitationals will take place this weekend where six more athletes will qualify.
 2020 is the 11th annual edition of the Cup, which was started in 2010 by 2008 Olympic all-around gold-medalist Nastia Liukin.

 A total of 18 junior and 18 senior gymnasts will advance to the Nastia Liukin Cup.
 Senior athletes must be 16 years of age or older, and junior athletes must be 15 or younger, with an age determination date of December 31, 2020.
 The Nastia Liukin Cup is held the night before the 2020 American Cup, slated for March 7 at Fiserv Forum.